ring-lang/ring/samples/UsingAI/UsingClaude/README.md

 #### `tanks.ring` — Tanks (2-Player Battle)
 A two-player top-down tank battle game.
 Players navigate a maze of walls and fight to destroy each other's tanks with cannon shots.

+#### `battlezone3d.ring` — Battlezone 3D
+First-person tank combat in a 3D arena inspired by the classic Battlezone arcade game.
+Navigate geometric obstacles, engage waves of enemy tanks, and survive as long as possible.
+Features a first-person cockpit view, radar with zoom toggle, and intense cannon fire exchanges.

 ---

 ### Board Games